Skip to content

 typescript

-implementation: async ({ activities, info, sleep }, input) => {
+implementation: async (context, args) => {

 // Execute activities

-const result = await activities.someActivity(input);
+const result = await context.activities.someActivity(args);

 // Access workflow info

-console.log("Workflow ID:", info.workflowId);
+console.log("Workflow ID:", context.info.workflowId);

-console.log("Run ID:", info.runId);
+console.log("Run ID:", context.info.runId);

-// Use Temporal utilities
+// Use Temporal sleep (import from @temporalio/workflow)

 await sleep("1 hour");